 All certified employees shall be paid for four (4) holidays which shall be designated in the official school calendar.
 These are part of the school year required by state law.1 Twelve (12)-month employees may observe Memorial Day and Independence Day as holidays.
 Ten and one quarter (10 ¼)-month employees may observe Memorial Day as a holiday.

 Annual Leave

-Based on length of service to the District, certified personnel employed on a twelve-month basis shall be entitled to annual vacation days as scheduled with the approval of the Superintendent.
+Based on length of continuous service to the District, certified personnel employed on a twelve-month basis shall be entitled to annual vacation days as scheduled with the approval of the Superintendent.